EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 That's how we ask `CommandLineParser` to parse the incoming CLI arguments, as specified by `CliOptions` and, if it can be done successfully, then execute the rest of the program by calling the `Run` method.

-Neatly, we also no longer have to use the `args` array directly in order to get the command line arguments provided to the app, instead we use the `options` object that `CommandLineParser` creates once it has done its parsing.
+Neatly, we also no longer have to use the `args` array directly in order to get the command line arguments provided to the app, instead we use the `options` object that `CommandLineParser` creates for us once it has done its parsing.
 You can see it in this line:

 ```csharp
 userCreator.Run(options.Username, options.Email, options.Password);